effector/effector/src/content/docs/en/api/effector/sample.md

 When `clock` is triggered, read the value from `source` and trigger `target` with it.

-- If the `clock` is not passed, sample will be trigged on every `source` update.
+- If the `clock` is not passed, sample will be triggered on every `source` update.
 - If the `filter` is not passed, continue as it is.
 If filter return `false` or contains `Store<false>` cancel execution otherwise continue
 - If the `fn` is passed, pass value from `source` through before passing to `target`
 - If the `target` is not passed, create it and return from `sample()`